 The main factor in these more expensive products is the brand behind them.
 A good example of this in action is at the grocery market, where name-brand products go for sometimes twice the price of a generic offering, despite being the exact same thing.

-3. Boosts Customer Retention
+3. Boosts customer retention

 Brand equity has a direct effect on customer retention, which in turn makes it cheaper to market different products and services (since sales will be made based on the brand anyway).

 They also buy any new parts, gear and apparel.
 On top of this, when they need to upgrade their bike, they go through Harley Davidson as well.
-Many customers even seek out and discover information about any new products Harley comes out with.
+Many customers even seek out and discover information about new products Harley comes out with.

 This type of retention is truly powerful and speaks to the importance of brand equity.